zoujiaqing/Signal-Server/README.md

   - This way personal config files can be kept seperate from the rest of the repo

+## Connecting the server to an Android app (unfinished)

+- Current documentation on getting the Android app running and connected to this server is [here](https://github.com/JJTofflemire/Signal-Android)

 ## To-Do

 - ~~Get Signal-Server to compile locally (figure out dependancies and whatnot)~~

 - ~~Get Signal-Server to start locally~~

-- Fill out `sample.yml` and `sample-secrets-bundle.yml` enough to get the server to run without crashing
+- ~~Fill out `sample.yml` and `sample-secrets-bundle.yml` enough to get the server to run without crashing~~

     - ~~Document what is required and what is optional~~